A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Practical issues

 \subsection{Estimation of the partial derivatives of the copula}

-For the estimators of the partial derivatives appearing in~\eqref{eq:hatCbnm}, we considered three possible definitions proposed in the literature.
-The first one is that of \cite{RemSca09} who suggested to estimate the partial derivatives $\dot C_j$, $j \in \{1,\dots,d\}$, by finite-differences as
+For the estimators of the partial derivatives appearing in~(\ref {eqhatCbnm}), we considered three possible definitions proposed in the literature.
+The first one is that of R{\'e}millard and Scaillet \cite{RemSca09} who suggested to estimate the partial derivatives $\dot C_j$, $j \in\{1,\ldots,d\}$, by finite-differences as

-A slightly different definition consisting of a ``boundary correction'' was proposed in \citet[page 706]{KojSegYan11}.
-Yet another definition is mentioned in \citet[page 212]{BucRup13}.
-Note that, for any $\delta \in (0,1/2)$, all three definitions coincide on the set $\{\vec u \in [0,1]^d : u_j \in [\delta,1-\delta]\}$ provided $n$ is taken large enough.
-Now, under the assumptions of Corollary~\ref{cor:weak_Cn_sm}, we have that $\Cb_n(0,1,\cdot) \leadsto \Cb_C(0,1,\cdot)$ in $\ell^\infty([0,1]^d)$.
-The latter weak convergence implies the first statement of Lemma~2 of \cite{KojSegYan11}, which in turn implies that Condition~\ref{cond:estpd} is satisfied for the above defined $\dot C_{j,n}$ as well as for the two slightly different definitions considered in \citet[page 706]{KojSegYan11} and \citet[page 212]{BucRup13}, respectively.
+A slightly different definition consisting of a ``boundary correction'' was proposed in Kojadinovic, Segers and Yan (\cite{KojSegYan11}, page 706).
+Yet another definition is mentioned in B{\"u}cher and Ruppert (\cite{BucRup13}, page 212).
+Note that, for any $\delta\in(0,1/2)$, all three definitions coincide on the set $\{\mathbf u \in[0,1]^d: u_j \in[\delta,1-\delta]\}$ provided $n$ is taken large enough.
+Now, under the assumptions of Corollary~\ref{corweakCnsm}, we have that $\Cb_n(0,1,\cdot) \leadsto\Cb_C(0,1,\cdot)$ in $\ell^\infty ([0,1]^d)$.
+The latter weak convergence implies the first statement of Lemma~2 of Kojadinovic, Segers and Yan \cite{KojSegYan11}, which in turn implies that Condition~\ref{condestpd} is satisfied for the above defined $\dot C_{j,n}$ as well as for the two slightly different definitions considered in Kojadinovic, Segers and Yan (\cite{KojSegYan11}, page~706) and B{\"u}cher and Ruppert (\cite{BucRup13}, page 212), respectively.